 Men's Basketball Upended at Saint Joseph's

-The Rams will have a week off before returning to action on Wednesday, January 18th, by hosting the University of Rhode Island Rams in an Atlantic 10 contest in the Rose Hill Gym at 7:00 p.m.
+The Rams return to action on Wednesday, March 6, as they host the Temple University Owls in an Atlantic 10 contest in the Rose Hill Gym in the final home game of the 2012-2013 season at 7:00 p.m.